Joseph McNally (brother): Education career

 In 1946, De La Salle College sent McNally to Singapore to teach at the St Joseph's Institution.
 After his Singapore posting, McNally was sent to St John's Institution in Kuala Lumpur, Malaysia, and taught there briefly.

 In 1955, McNally returned to Malaysia to teach at St Paul's Institution in Seremban and later at St Xavier's Institution in Penang.
 He joined the staff of St Joseph's Training College in Penang in 1958.
 In 1962, he became the vice-principal of St John's Institution in Kuala Lumpur and in 1963, he was appointed as its principal.
 McNally later taught at St Joseph's Training College.

 In 1973, McNally went to Singapore again and taught at St Patrick's School.
 He became its principal in 1975 and retired in 1982.

 In 1984, McNally founded the St Patrick's Arts Centre, serving as its president.
 He retired in 1997, receiving the honorary title of President Emeritus.

 Singapore's Ministry of Education sought his advice regarding changes to the national arts syllabus and McNally helped to establish the Art Elective Programme.

 Personal life

-In 1965, McNally, who was teaching in Malaysia at that time, became a Malaysian citizen in an effort to become close to the local population.

-In 1985, McNally became a Singaporean citizen.
+In 1965, McNally became a Malaysian citizen to integrate with the local people and culture as he was teaching there.
+He became a Singaporean citizen in 1985.